 Using a service like UserTesting can add compelling content to your presentation and focus clients on their user’s needs.

 Wherever possible, it is nice to throw in some kind of extra “wow” factor to grab people’s attention.
 This may be a little demonstration or showcase of inspiration.
-One of my personal favourites is to use a service like UserTesting.
-I use it to create a video show reel of people struggling to use their existing website.
+One of my personal favorites is to use a service like UserTesting.
+I use it to create a video showreel of people struggling to use their existing website.

 This helps reinforce the clients decision to redesign, which always goes down well.
 It also reflects well on you for putting effort into doing some initial user research.
 The good thing is, producing a video like this takes little time at all.